-Budget Justification (Field K on the form).
-[MANDATORY] Provide the required supporting information for all proposed costs.
+Budget Justification (Field K on the form) [MANDATORY]

+Provide the required supporting information for all proposed costs, including hours and rates for all personnel.
 Provide any other information you wish to submit to justify your budget request.
 Attach a single budget justification file for the entire project period in Field K. The file automatically carries over to each budget year.
 Please note, that if you are selected for an award, additional budget explanation will most likely be required.

-Notes:

-All equipment will be carefully reviewed relative to need and appropriateness for the research or R&D proposed.
+Note: All proposed purchase of equipment will be carefully reviewed relative to need and appropriateness for the research or R&D proposed.
+Although there is no absolute cap on indirect costs, grant applications will be evaluated for overall economy and value to DOE.

 Travel funds must be justified and related to the needs of the project.
 Travel expenses for technical conferences are not permitted unless the purpose of attending the conference directly relates to the project (e.g., to present results of the project).
 Foreign travel is not normally an appropriate expense.
+Funds to cover travel expenses outside of the United States are considered an unallowable cost unless written approval has been obtained from the SBIR/STTR Program Manager.

 With justification, Phase II grant funds may be used to pay up to \$10,000 in patent filing fees and related filing expenses for the first U.S. patent for subject inventions developed under the Phase I or Phase II projects.
-In the event some or all of the amount listed is not expended on a patent filing, the remaining funds may be budgeted to other allowable project costs.
+In the event some or the entire amount listed is not expended on a patent filing, the remaining funds may be budgeted to other allowable project costs.